 Hello!
-We're happy to be recognizing Internet Safety Month this month with our Digital Safety Kit.
+We're happy that you're interested in our Digital Safety Kit.
 Here, you'll find easy information to guide you and your family in making smart and safer choices online.

 What you’ll find: